 When the Offender is a Juvenile

-Juvenile offenders generally depart the system, no matter the seriousness of their crimes, at age 18 often with no smudge to their records.
+Juvenile offenders generally depart the system, no matter the seriousness of their crimes, between the ages of 18 and 21, often with no smudge to their records.
 Most often, they start off their adult age, whether it be 17 or 18, depending on the state, with a clean record.
-Obviously some immediately re-offend and quickly enter the adult criminal justice system.
+Obviously, some immediately re-offend and quickly enter the adult criminal justice system.

 States vary where age “bright lines” are drawn.
 The line for adulthood varies at around 16, 17, or 18.
 The lines for “always juvenile” varies around 12, 13, 14, 15 – whatever the state sets.
 And the middle ground between the bottom age limit before which ALL offenses are juvenile, and after which ALL offenses are adult, exist universally around the world.
 When crimes are committed in those teen years in the middle, whether the offender is tried as an adult or as a juvenile will depend on the seriousness of the crime and the culpability of the offender.

-Some states offer “blended sentences” which detain a juvenile offender in a juvenile facility up to the adult age of 17 or 18, but then retain them in the adult system for a few more years, transferring them to an adult facility, especially if their behavior warrants such extended detention.
+Some states offer “blended sentences” which detain a juvenile offender in a juvenile facility up to the adult age of 17 or 18, or even up to 25, but then retain them in the adult system for a few more years, transferring them to an adult facility, especially if their behavior warrants such extended detention.

 Juvenile offenders have extra resources afforded them in their juvenile justice system.
 There are many more layers of legal protection, a much higher burden of proof for the prosecution, extended privacy protections, and much more assistance in the way of probation officers, social workers, court-ordered programs, and the like.